jaycdave88/datadog-redis-lettuce-spring-boot-example-docker-compose/README.md

-# Redis cache with Spring-Boot
+# Datadog Redis cache with Spring-Boot on Docker-compose

 This repo sample spring-boot project to demonstrate redis cache with spring-boot & Datadog Java APM and used the Datadog Java APM TraceInterceptor to ignore the Redis Resource for "EXISTS".